Chris4a4/zap_calc/README.md

 Seltzer 2        Seltzer 4        Tesla 3          Tesla 1
 ```

 Any of these combos will destroy all four cogs.
-Note that the order of zap gags used is important, and the calculator expects the gags to be used in **left to right order**.
+The number represents the target cog's location, where 1 is the far left cog, 2 is the next one to the right, etc. Note that the order of zap gags used is important, and the calculator expects the gags to be used in **left to right order**.
 For example, `Seltzer 2        Seltzer 4        Tesla 3          Tesla 1` requires that the Tesla on the 3rd cog happens **first**, implying no cross.

 ### Specifying HPs